 - Holbrook, C.T., Clark, R., Jeanson, R., Bertram, S., Kukuk, P., and Fewell, J.H.
 (2009) Emergence and consequences of division of labor in forced associations of the normally solitary halictine bee Lasioglossum (Ctenonomia) NDA-1.
 Ethology 115, 301-310.

 - Jeanson, R., Clark, R., Holbrook, C.T., Bertram, S., Fewell, J.H., and Kukuk, P. (2008) Division of labour and socially-induced changes in response thresholds in associations of solitary Halictine bees.
 Animal Behavior 76, 593-602.

 - Clark, R., Anderson, K.E., Gadau, J., Fewell, J.H.
 (2006) Behavioral regulation of genetic caste determination in a Pogonomyrmex population with dependent lineages.
 Ecology 8, 2201-2206.

 - Clark, R., and Fewell, J.H.
 (2004) Eusociality.
 In: The Encyclopedia of Animal Behavior (Ed.
 M. Beckoff), pp. 992-993.
 Greenwood Press: Connecticut.

 - R Workshop Materials and Beyond, initially created for a workshop I hosted at Arizona State University from April 2-5, 2012, subsequently expanded as I have helped different people with different tasks.

-As a publicly-funded scientist, I feel it is my responsibility to make my research methods freely available to others.
-As they say, a picture is worth a thousand words, so here are collections of research photos from my work with ants and crickets.
+As a publicly-funded scientist, I try to make my research methods freely available to others.
+As they say, a picture is worth a thousand words, so here are research photos from my work with ants and crickets.